Materials Science, B.S.

-As a discipline, materials science represents the confluence of quantum theory, computational design, synthesis, and characterization, in a feedback loop to produce advanced materials for technology applications and subsequent processing by industry.
+As a discipline, materials science represents the confluence of quantum theory, computational design, synthesis and characterization, in a feedback loop to produce advanced materials for technology applications and subsequent processing by industry.
 Importantly, the theory and computational design component now harnesses artificial intelligence and machine learning to create heretofore unknown "designer" materials.
 These ideas are prominent in Department of Energy (DOE) and National Science Foundation "big ideas" such as the "Quantum Leap" that establish an understanding of complex matter-energy relationships, leading to next-generation quantum materials and technologies for sensing and computing, modeling, and communicating, from the micro- or nano-structure of materials to their physical, mechanical and chemical properties.

 Materials Science evolved historically from the metallurgy of naturally occurring elements and their alloys (and glass) to embrace not only an enormous variety of "hard" elemental (metallic and semiconducting) alloys and oxide-based materials (superconductors, catalysts, etc.) that underpin technology applications, but also a vast array of "soft" materials including synthetic and natural polymers, as well as more recently the two-dimensional graphene-like constructs, which will be needed for future advanced/strategic technologies.

-Undergraduate Contact Information:
+Undergraduate Contact Information

-Science Education and Research Center, Room 406
+Science, Education and Research Center, Room 444

-Dr. Zbigniew Dziembowski, Faculty Advisor
+Zbigniew Dziembowski, Faculty Advisor

-Science Education and Research Center, Room 412
+Science, Education and Research Center, Room 412

 215-204-7639